KEY INVESTING CONCEPTS

 A smart investment is one which aims to reach the highest possible return while aiming for the lowest possible risk.
 For that reason, creating a portfolio becomes essential.
-In order to make the best out of a portfolio, the investor should consider two important features: the time horizon of the investments (or investment horizon) and personal risk tolerance.
+In order to make the best out of a portfolio, the investor should consider two important features:

 By understanding both factors, the investor aims to build a portfolio which is best fit to their personal goals, and well diversified to help lower associated investment risks.

 An easy way to think of a portfolio is to imagine a pie chart, whose portions each represent a type of asset class to which the investor has allocated a certain portion of his whole investment.